All major AI providers now say "you own your outputs"—but the details differ significantly. Here's what each platform's actual terms say:

 - Vendor indemnity only helps if you stayed within their guardrails

 In 2023, a D.C. federal court rejected Stephen Thaler's attempt to register copyright in art generated by his "Creativity Machine."
 In 2025, the D.C.
-Circuit affirmed, describing human authorship as a "bedrock requirement."
+Circuit affirmed.
+In February 2026, the Supreme Court declined to hear the appeal, making this the definitive statement on AI authorship at the highest judicial level.

 ❌ Purely AI-Generated